-Below are Tara’s 2 week old puppies from her current litter.
-These pictures were taken on Christmas Eve, the day they turned 2 weeks.
+Below are Tara’s 2 week old puppies from our current litter.

 Tara’s 2 week old puppies are starting to open their eyes and ears.
 Most of them are up on their feet (though still very wobbly).
 We’ve moved them to a pen with Tara doing most of the work of taking good care of them.
 We hold them often (especially when one cries) and are doing daily ENS, weighing, giving probiotics, and keeping everything clean.
+We’ve also just started bottle feeding them once a day in addition to their getting momma’s milk from Tara.
 See below for more details on their development and what we do with them at this age.

 Eyes and Ears Are Opening

 At around two weeks of age, puppies are beginning to open their eyes.
 With some litters, their eyes are wide open at 2 weeks.
 Other litters take a little longer and their eyes are only partially opened and will be fully opened by 16 days.

 Puppy ears are also starting to open.
 Just after 2 weeks, they will discover their voices.
 It is interesting to hear them at this stage as they “practice” barking and making noises.

 The moms are now spending more time away from the puppies, leaving them for two or three hours at a time.
 When puppies are about two weeks of age, we take down the whelping box and set up a pen for the puppies.
 One end of the pen has a section for the mom to step over a barrier that is too tall for the puppies, but allows mama dog to have access in and out as she pleases.

 The moms are eating a huge amount of food when nursing a litter of puppies.
 In order to keep their weight on, we let them eat as much as they want.
 For larger litters, this is often about 4 times as much as they normally eat.
 The moms also need access to a lot of fresh water.
 Making enough milk for larger litters takes a lot of nourishment.